Copper gains on Spain relief, ends quarter up 7 percent

-LONDON (Reuters) - Copper rose on Friday, gaining 7 percent this quarter, after debt-laden Spain unveiled a budget that reassured investors the euro zone crisis had inched closer to resolution.
+LONDON (Reuters) - Copper rose on Friday, on track for a gain of more than 7 percent this quarter, after debt-laden Spain unveiled a budget that reassured investors the euro zone crisis had inched closer to resolution.

-Spain’s detailed timetable for economic reforms and spending cuts drove commodities higher, but a stronger dollar trimmed gains.
+Spain’s detailed timetable for economic reforms and spending cuts drove both commodities and equities higher.

-“The combination of Chinese fiscal stimulus, Federal Reserve unlimited quantitative easing and possible resolution in Europe is a very positive mix for base metals,” said Guy Wolf, macro strategist at Marex Spectron.
+“The combination of Chinese fiscal stimulus, Federal Reserve unlimited quantitative easing and possible resolution in Europe is a very positive mix for base metals,” Guy Wolf, macro strategist at Marex Spectron, said.

 “We expect significant fund flow into commodities over the quarter end and a positive Q4 performance.”

-Three-month copper on the London Metal Exchange closed 0.4 percent firmer at $8,205 a metric tonne, off a intraday high of $8,278.75, and extending gains from the previous session when it edged up 0.7 percent.
+Three-month copper on the London Metal Exchange rose 0.8 percent to $8,238 a metric tonne by 1431 GMT, extending gains from the previous session when it edged up 0.7 percent.
 Prices hit their lowest in two weeks at $8,082 a tonne on Wednesday.

-Copper posted a 7 percent rise this quarter, after falling 9 percent in the previous one, but it is still down 0.7 percent this week.
-The LME index .LMEX of six base metals finished the quarter 8.6 percent stronger.
+While copper was on track to post a 7.2 percent rise this quarter, after falling 9 percent in the previous one, it is still down 0.5 percent this week.

-Copper pared gains after the euro reversed direction and weakened against the dollar.
+Copper held on to gains even after the euro reversed direction and weakened against the dollar.
 A stronger dollar versus the euro makes metal priced in the unit more expensive for Europe investors.

 Volatility was likely to persist as the positive impact of stimulus activity fought the dampening impact of weak economies, analyst Edward Meir at INTL FCStone said.